Principal Investigator

 Graduate Student, CMDB Program

 Reuben earned his BS degree in Biology at CSU Bakersfield while wrestling at the Division I level.
 Reuben's project in the lab is focused on investigating how histone chaperones maintain stem and progenitor cell identity.
-Outside of research, Reuben enjoys coaching (both on the mat and in the lab) and outdoor activities.
+Reuben enjoys coaching (both on the mat and in the lab) and outdoor activities.

 Meijuan Chen